-Assisted living residences in Kansas may be called Assisted Living Facilities, Residential Health Care Facilities, or Home Plus residences.
-These are long-term homes for people with needs including full-time supervision, access to nursing care, and assistance with activities of daily living (ADLs) like eating and dressing.
-Regular wellness and health monitoring is required.
-Nursing care may be available at all times, but only accessible in intermittent, limited terms.
-In other words, someone who requires 24-hour nursing care may not be admitted into Kansas assisted living.
+Assisted living residences in Kansas are called Assisted Living Facilities, Residential Health Care Facilities, or Home Plus residences.
+These are all long-term care homes that provide room and board, meals, and support for patients who need full-time supervision, access to nursing care, and assistance with activities of daily living like eating and dressing.
+Medical care is always available in these facilities, but someone who requires 24-hour nursing care may not be admitted into assisted living.

-All types of assisted living homes are inspected and regulated by the Kansas Department for Aging and Disability Services.
+All assisted living homes are inspected and regulated by the Kansas Department for Aging and Disability Services.
+There are approximately 90 memory care residences in Kansas.
+For free help finding one to fit your family’s needs and budget, click here.

-Every new resident must be screened to determine functional capacity (abilities and healthcare needs) upon admittance.
-These screenings must recur at least annually.
-Before admission, anyone considering moving into assisted living in Kansas should receive a statement from the specific residence with the following information:
+Anyone considering moving into assisted living in Kansas should receive a statement from the residence with the following information:

 – General services provided